 Tax Analysts has worked tirelessly for 50 years to uphold its mission: to shed light on tax policy and administration through aggressive, unbiased reporting and informed commentary from leaders in the field.
-We remain fervently committed to producing Tax Notes – our portfolio of high-quality daily and weekly print and online publications—and providing open forums for public discussions of tax.
-As we look to the future, Tax Analysts is poised to further its mission by fueling the tax policy debate at home and abroad through our federal, state, and international publications.
+We remain fervently committed to producing Tax Notes – our portfolio of high-quality daily and weekly print and online publications—and providing open forums for public discussions of federal, state, and international taxation.
+As we look to the future, Tax Analysts is poised to further its mission by fueling the tax policy debate at home and abroad through our publications and forums.

-The year 2020 marks our 50th anniversary, and we will celebrate this milestone at a gala event at which we will honor Lawrence Gibbs - a former IRS commissioner, now a senior counsel at Miller & Chevalier, and a long-time leader in the tax world.
-Before the gala, we’ll kick off a new series of forums with a discussion about the future of tax policy.
+The year 2020 marks our 50th anniversary, and we will celebrate this milestone at a virtual event at which we also will honor Larry Gibbs - a former IRS commissioner, now a senior counsel at Miller & Chevalier, and a long-time leader in the tax world—and awarded him with the inaugural Thomas F. Field Award for Outstanding Public Service.

 THANK YOU TO OUR CHAMPION SPONSORS